City Guide

 How to Find Someone in Norfolk, Virginia

-Norfolk is Virginia's second-largest city and home to Naval Station Norfolk — the largest naval station in the world.
+Norfolk is Virginia's second-largest city and home to Naval Station Norfolk, the largest naval station in the world.
 Norfolk is an independent city, not in any county.
 Its large military population creates exceptional address volatility.
-Records are in Norfolk Circuit Court and General District Court, not in any surrounding county system.
+Records are in Norfolk Circuit Court and General District Court only.

 Advertiser Disclosure: PublicRecordsService.org may receive referral compensation from some of the services featured on this page.
 That does not change how we describe them, but it may affect placement and ranking.

-Norfolk is Virginia's second-largest city with roughly 240,000 residents and is the heart of the Hampton Roads military complex.
-Naval Station Norfolk — the largest naval station in the world — is within the city's boundaries, along with Norfolk Naval Shipyard (technically in Portsmouth, adjacent to Norfolk), and multiple other military installations nearby.
+Norfolk is Virginia's second-largest city with roughly 240,000 residents and the heart of the Hampton Roads military complex.
+Naval Station Norfolk, the largest naval station in the world, is within the city's boundaries.
+Norfolk Naval Shipyard is technically in adjacent Portsmouth.
 The city also contains Norfolk State University, Old Dominion University, and Eastern Virginia Medical School, creating a significant student population alongside the military.

 Key takeaways

-• Naval Station Norfolk creates the highest concentration of military address volatility of any Virginia jurisdiction — active-duty Norfolk addresses may reflect housing assignments that change every 2–3 years.
+• Naval Station Norfolk creates the highest concentration of military address volatility of any Virginia jurisdiction.
+Active-duty Norfolk addresses typically reflect housing assignments that change every two to three years.

-• Norfolk has higher crime rates than most Hampton Roads cities — both Norfolk Circuit Court and Norfolk General District Court generate substantial filing volumes relative to population.
+• Norfolk has higher crime rates than most Hampton Roads cities.
+Both Norfolk Circuit Court and General District Court generate substantial filing volumes relative to population.

-• Hampton Roads cross-city searching — Virginia Beach, Chesapeake, Portsmouth — is standard for any comprehensive Norfolk area search given frequent intra-regional moves.
+• Hampton Roads cross-city searching with Virginia Beach and Chesapeake is standard for any comprehensive Norfolk area search given frequent intra-regional moves.

 Norfolk quick facts